Tesco submits plans to open new store at popular housing estate on outskirts of Northampton

 WNC will now approve or refuse the application.

-The closest Tesco to Buckton Fields is the express store in Parklands, which is a 20-minute walk away.
+The closest Tesco to Buckton Fields is the express store in Acre Lane, which is a 20-minute walk away according to Google Maps.

 A convenience store close by has always been on the cards ever since construction work started on the housing development in 2016.